More Pizza And Fries? USDA Proposes To 'Simplify' Obama-Era School Lunch Rules

 "In practice, if finalized, this would create a huge loophole in school nutrition guidelines, paving the way for children to choose pizza, burgers, French fries, and other foods high in calories, saturated fat or sodium in place of balanced school meals every day," Schwartz says.

-The proposal follows a spate of rule changes announced by Purdue in 2018 that weakened the whole grain requirements and gave school administrators more leeway to serve up white breads and biscuits.
+The proposal follows a spate of rule changes announced by Perdue in 2018 that weakened the whole grain requirements and gave school administrators more leeway to serve up white breads and biscuits.
 In addition, the 2018 changes put the brakes on the targets set during the Obama administration to cut back on sodium in school meals.

 "The Healthy, Hunger Free Kids Act of 2010 has been called one of the most important obesity-prevention policy achievements in recent decades," Schwartz says.
 "Yet the Trump administration seems intent on sabotaging it."

 The School Nutrition Association which represents school nutrition administrators around the country has supported the USDA's efforts to streamline school nutrition rules.
-The group joined Secretary Purdue at the nutrition roundtable today.
+The group joined Secretary Perdue at the nutrition roundtable today.

 "SNA is eager to review the proposed changes, discuss them with our members and share their feedback with USDA," wrote SNA President Gay Anderson in a release.
 "We are grateful for USDA's ongoing dialogue with school nutrition professionals and desire to ensure school meal programs operate smoothly to benefit students."